 University of Oxford

 This collegiate research university has been consistently ranked 1st in THE(Times Higher Education) World University Rankings for 2018, 2019 as well as 2020.
 At present, the university has around 24,000 students out of which, 11,000 are pursuing undergraduate courses while others are enrolled in an array of postgraduation courses spanning disciplines.
 When it comes to counting courses, Oxford alone has 350 various degree programs.
-If you are an Indian student and want to enroll in a degree program at the coveted university then go through our blog on how to get admission in Oxford University from India!
+If you are an Indian student and want to enrol in a degree program at the coveted university then go through our blog on how to get admission in Oxford University from India!

 University of Cambridge